Dependent Directed Wiring Diagrams for Composing Instantaneous Systems

 This example can be formalized using the operad algebra for composing multiple real-valued Moore machines defined in~\cite{DWD}.
 This operad algebra consists of: \begin{itemize} \item An operad of directed wiring diagram, $\mathcal{O}(\DWD)$, which defines the interfaces for each system and the composition patterns between interfaces. \item An algebra $\mathcal{O}(\DWD) \to \mathcal{O}(\Set)$ which defines the systems themselves and how they compose according to the patterns established by the operad. \end{itemize}

 In a Moore machine, the output is shielded from the input by the state.
-In contrast, a Mealy machine has a readout function with signature $\R^\Xin \times \R^S \to \R^\Xout$.
-In other words, the output may depend on \textit{both} the input and on the state.
-Note that Mealy machines with $S = 0$ are simply functions $\R^\Xin \to \R^\Xout$.
+Not all models adhere to this constraint.
+Mealy machines, in particular, generalize this behavior by allowing the output to depend on \textit{both} the input and on the state.
+Consequently, a Mealy machine has a readout function with signature $\R^\Xin \times \R^S \to \R^\Xout$.
+In the special case where $S=0$, Mealy machines are simply functions $\R^\Xin \to \R^\Xout$.

 \begin{example} Consider the two Mealy machines both with $S = \Xin = \Xout = 1$ and with the following updates and readouts:

 These Mealy machines are nearly identical to the Moore machines presented in Example~\ref{example:moore-composite} except the state is outputted instantaneously rather than at the next time step.
 Suppose that we attempt to compose these Mealy machines using the same wiring pattern as in Example~\ref{example:moore-composite}.
 This attempt is shown in the diagram on the left below.
 According to this wiring diagram, the output of each machine is the input to the other.
 Therefore, computing the output of the first machine requires the output of the second machine.
 But computing the output of the second machine requires the output of the first machine.
 And so forth, ad infinitum.
 The diagram on the right below contains the cycle between the wires in the wiring diagram (shown in purple) and the dependencies of output on input (shown in blue).
 This cycle implies that the composite is not computable.